 Further, supply chain professionals need to know how to prevent supply chain disruptions.
 Though most manufacturing-based companies keep some inventory on hand, breaking one link in the supply chain can quickly decimate production capacity and by extension, corporate profits.

-Scott Luton, managing partner with TalentStream LLC, a recruitment firm that works with large and midsize manufacturers and logistics firms told The Wall Street Journal in May:
+Scott Luton, managing partner with TalentStream LLC, a recruitment firm that works with large and midsize manufacturers and logistics firms told The Wall Street Journal

 “Companies want professionals who know how to negotiate and get those bottom-line savings…There is a huge emphasis being placed on finding talent that gets global trade and global enterprise.”